ilkajw/gnn-decision-boundary/README.md

 path with the triggering edit operation per flip and its path position is computed, one with path positions measured according to the cost function, one according to the number of operations.

+### Usage

+In config.py set the GNN architecture as well as training and analysis parameters to use and execute `analysis_pipeline.py` to run everything from training on the TUDataset to plotting analysis results.

+For augmented data training, set all desired parameters in `config.py` and execute `15_train_model_on_augmented_data.py`.
+If you skip the prior analysis pipeline, run `path_graph_creation_pipeline.py` before.

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.